NBA Rumors: Warriors' Kenny Atkinson Agrees to Hornets Coaching Job

-Report: Warriors' Atkinson agrees to Hornets coaching job originally appeared on NBC Sports Chicago
+Report: Warriors' Atkinson agrees to Hornets coaching job originally appeared on NBC Sports Bayarea

 It looks like the Warriors are losing another top assistant to a head coaching job for a different team.